Germany rejects Amnesty's 'apartheid' label for Israel | DW | 02.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Germany has responded to the report on Israel's treatment of Palestinians by Amnesty International.
-The Foreign Ministry has said it rejects the term "apartheid," adding that it does not help solve the Mideast conflict.
+Responding to an Amnesty International report on Israel's treatment of Palestinians, Germany's Foreign Ministry has said it rejects the term "apartheid," adding that it does not help solve the Middle East conflict.

 Germany's Foreign Ministry gave a statement on Wednesday in connection with the report published on Tuesday by the human rights organization Amnesty International regarding Israel's treatment of Palestinians.